paweljakubas/j-random-matrices/chapters/basic-algebra.md

  0
 ```

-The technique can be extended for more dimensions.
+The technique can be extended for more dimensional vector.
 The rotation matrix is embedded inside
 the identity matrix, starting from bottom-left corner which nullifies the last element of the vector.
 Then in the next step the translated towards top-right corner rotation matrix is constructed.
 And the processs is continued until only one element in the vector stands.
 Let's see